ithinkthisisanengineeringproblem/canvas-gallery/README.md

 pixelX - X value of pixel
 pixelY - Y value of pixel
-color - a hexadecimal color string with #
+color - a hexadecimal color string prefixed by #

 eg